-That is, one expects that when the reservoir is large enough, it can be effectively modeled by the interaction with a white noise together with a dissipation term to prevent the system from overheating.
+Indeed, one expects that when the reservoir is large enough it can be effectively modeled by the interaction with a white noise together with a dissipation term to prevent the system from overheating.
 From a physical point of view this means that one can neglect the effect of the interaction of the small system on the large reservoir that thus evolves autonomously.
 In such a situation the system sees the reservoir as a stochastic force while the counter action on the reservoir appears as a dissipative term.

 A somehow related point of view is discussed in \cite{EPR-B99} where the heat reservoirs are modeled as two infinite scalar fields interacting with the first and last oscillator in a chain through a dipole style linear term.
 Again the fields are assumed to be initially in canonical equilibrium at different temperature.
 By formally integrating the equation of motion of the fields the authors obtain a set of stochastic differential equations that describes a colored noise thermostat.